top of page

 Impact of Biofouling on Ship Performance and Efficiency

 Annual fuel costs for the international shipping industry due to biofouling are estimated at $6 billion.
-This highlights the need for effective solutions to prevent fouling.

 Environmental Consequences of Biofouling